19387275-ui/AI-Decision-Support-System-Modified/README.md

 ```bash
 python src/app.py
 ```
-[Add any further instructions if the app runs as a web server, requires specific arguments, etc.]

 ## Working of `app.py`
 The `app.py` file serves as the main entry point for the application.
-It typically handles [mention main responsibilities, e.g., setting up the web server, defining API endpoints, initializing ML models, processing user input].
-Below is the code from `app.py`, which provides a detailed look into its structure and functionality:
+It typically handles responsibilities such as setting up the web server, initializing ML models, processing user input, etc. Below is the code from `app.py`, which provides a detailed look into its structure and functionality:

 ```python
 """Streamlit front end for the CBR loan decision-support prototype."""